Real-Time Semantic Background Subtraction

 Finally, the output of $\SemanticBackgroundSubtraction$, noted $\Dx t$, is a combination of $\Bx t$ and $\SOutput t$, as outlined in Table~\ref{tab:decision-table-sbs}.
 This combination works as follows: when $\SOutput t$ is determined (either $\background$ or $\foreground$), this class is chosen as the output of $\SemanticBackgroundSubtraction$ regardless of the value of $\Bx t$; when $\SOutput t$ is undetermined (which corresponds to $\dontknow$ cases), the class of $\Bx t$ is chosen as $\Dx t$.

 While $\SemanticBackgroundSubtraction$ is effective to handle challenging $\BackgroundSubtraction$ scenarios, it can only be real time if both classifiers are real time.
-The current trend in both the background subtraction and the semantic segmentation fields is to build better but slower classifiers.
 As the decision of the semantic classifier supersedes that of $\B t\pixel$ in two scenarios (see lines $\line 3$ and $\line 5$ in Table~\ref{tab:decision-table-sbs}), it is essential to rely on a high-quality semantic segmentation, which is not achievable with faster semantic networks.

 Another way to reduce the computation time of semantic information is to segment small portions of the image or to skip some frames.
 However, according to the original decision table of $\SemanticBackgroundSubtraction$, this would introduce more ``don't know'' cases for the semantic classifier (equivalent to lines $\line 1$ and $\line 4$ of Table~\ref{tab:decision-table-sbs}).
 Our algorithm aims at providing a decision different from the ``don't know'' case when the semantic segmentation has not been calculated for pixel $\pixel$ at time $t$.